-We believe in creating economic, social, and environmental progress through collaboration and that ethics and our business philosophy supersede profit-making activities.
+We believe in creating economic, social, and environmental progress through collaboration.
+We also believe ethics and our business philosophy supersede profit-making activities.
 That is, we intend to generate revenue and profits but not at the expense of our values.
-For this reason, we choose to do business with those who are in alignment with our values listed below;
+For this reason, we choose to do business with those who align with our values listed below:

-- We embrace all races, genders, spiritual paths, sexual orientations, and people and their individuality, after all, every one of us wants to be heard and seen for our authentic self.
+- We embrace all races, genders, spiritual paths, sexual orientations, and people and their individuality.
+After all, every one of us wants to be seen and heard for our authentic self.